mtboensel/205_Project_2/README.md

 Team : NP-Complete

-Members:
-Matthew Boensel

-Ulysses Vega

-Philip Evans
+Members: Matthew Boensel, Ulysses Vega and Philip Evans

 Summary:
 This project is meant to use Python towards some sort of multimedia purpose.
 Our aim is to manipulate audio.
 While